What is the cost of dental implants?

 Find out more about the process and costs of our Implant Supported Dentures here.

-Technological advances in recent times have allowed us to perform surgery more accurately and safely with long lasting outcomes.
-These surgical guides are milled with CAD CAM technologies.
+Surgical Guides are milled using CAD-CAM technology.
 They use the images acquired from our 3D scans, together with an imprint of your teeth, to create a guide to precisely position your implants during surgery.

 Thinking of getting your implants done overseas?
 You might want to read our news article on Dentistry Tourism before you go.